impactmapping/open-impact-mapping-workshop/facilitation-games/impact-trump-cards/game-summary.md

 ## Structure

 This is an exercise for a small group (4-6) of participants.
 Larger groups of people can be split into several smaller groups, with a final discussion that brings all the results together.
-Ideally, make each group contain an even number of participants, so that a voting session will always produce a majority (with four people in the group, three participants will vote on the proposed cards of the fourth person -- an odd number of people voting ensures that there is a clear decision).
+Ideally, make each group contain an odd number of participants, so that a voting session will always produce a majority (with four people in the group, three participants will vote on the proposed cards of the fourth person -- an odd number of people voting ensures that there is a clear decision).

 This is a competitive game, in which points are awarded for creativity and thinking out of the box, similar to the classic card trump games.
 Each group should sit around a table (ideally cabaret style seating), and the participants simultaneously create playing cards, arrange them in stacks, and compete to collect stacks of cards.